Smooth Anonymity for Sparse Graphs: Comparison of privacy notions

 Unfortunately, however, all of the previous work~\cite{aggarwal2005approximation,kenig2012practical} provide non-trivial guarantees on the quality of a $k$-anonymous mechanism only when $J(E,E_{\opt}) \geq 1-O(\frac 1 {\log k})$, in other words when very few edges need to be removed, as the similarity between the graph and the optimal $k$-anonymous graph is very high.
 By contrast, we show in Section~\ref{sec:technical} one can achieve a constant approximation to the optimal \mediankanonymous solution in less restrictive scenarios.

 \textbf{Hardness of Differential Privacy} So far in this section we analyzed randomized response and show that this mechanism requires an unacceptably large $\epsilon$.
 One may ask if there is any other $\epsilon$-differential privacy mechanism with a small $\epsilon$ that guarantees the output to be similar to the input.
 The following theorem rules out the existence of such a mechanism.
-The proof of this theorem is presented in~\refappendix{app:thm:hardness:general}.

 \begin{theorem} Let $\mathcal{M}$ be an arbitrary mechanism that satisfies $\epsilon$-edge differential privacy.
 Let $\alpha$ be a parameter such that for any input graph $G = (U \cup F, E)$, we have $\alpha \leq E[J(\mathcal{M}(G),G)]$.
 We have $\epsilon \in \Omega\big(\log(\alpha^2 nm)\big).$ \end{theorem}